 The first glazing unit provided to Silsoe was installed above the far end of their reception away from the main entrance, the rooflight consisted of four shaped panels of glass fit into a leaf-shaped frame.
 The rooflight was designed to fit a builder’s kerb of 4125mm in length and a span of 2837mm.

 A second glazing solution provided to Silsoe School was in the form of an elliptical-shaped Flatglass rooflight, this rooflight was made up of four shaped panels linked by a typical glazing bar solution.
 The unit was designed to include a span of 2855mm and a length of 4285mm.

 A third installation undertook at Silsoe School involved a three panel Flatglass Rooflight, like the before mentioned units these panels were linked using typical glazing bars.
 These glazing bars are a subtle way to strengthen a sub-divided Flatglass rooflight, while maintaining a high level of exposed glazing for the end-client.

 The final two Flatglass rooflights provided both consisted of four shaped glass panels, also linked by typical glazing bars designed to maintain a high level of structural integrity.
 The larger rooflight was designed to fit a builder’s kerb with span of 2168mm and a length of 3500mm, the smaller rooflight included a width of 1831mm and a length of 2985mm.

-This project was designed and installed within the allotted timeframe given by Silsoe School and Ashe Construction, this essentially meant that the relocation project didn’t overlap with the upcoming school term.
+This project was designed and installed within the allotted time-frame given by Silsoe School and Ashe Construction, this essentially meant that the relocation project didn’t overlap with the upcoming school term.

 If you are interested in specifying our rooflights for your next project, you can download our NBS Plus Specification Documents.
-If you require any further information, then please do feel free to contact us with your inquiry.
+If you require any further information, then please do feel free to contact us with your enquiry.